AI Estankona

 Attention leads to wonder.
 Beauty fills life with wonder and thus makes it possible to overcome the meaninglessness, the absurdity, the nothingness that depresses the vital instinct in us.

 The importance of wonder - the spirit opens up to what is going on around it and engages, moves, makes think.
 The senses are sharpened.
-The imagination, fed by new sensations, expands and searches for a language to narrate with and give meaning to the experience.

 Ainhoa Estankona